Enverodie/React-Native-learning/notes_meet3.md

-# Notes / links about installing React Native:
+# Notes / links about installing React:

 # Notes regarding how to execute React applications (the idea is to understand generally how the application works before we get started with any full-fledged apps :) )